Course details

 Careers

-This course develops the broad range of knowledge and skills you need to become a multimedia professional, adept in the production of content for print, online and broadcast outlets.
+This course develops the broad range of knowledge and skills you need to become a journalism professional, adept in the production of content for multiple platforms: print, online and broadcast.
 These skills can take you anywhere in the world.

-You’ll be prepared not only for a career in journalism, online or broadcast media production, but also for roles in social media, content creation, marketing communications/PR, advertising, law and public administration or politics.
-In fact, the research and communication skills of a journalist are highly transferable to a huge variety of graduate level jobs.
+You will also be well-suited to roles in politics, content creation, marketing, communications/PR, social media, the wider creative industries, as well as law and public administration.
+In fact, the research and communication skills of a journalist are transferable to a huge variety of graduate level jobs.

 If you would like to continue your studies at masters level, our MA Journalism is the ideal next step.